cescobaz/omedia/README.md

-# ophoto
+# omedia
-organize your photos
+organize your media

 ## Build and Run
 ```bash